AlbertTan404/AlbertTan404.github.io/_pages/about.md

 Hi there!
 This is the homepage of Albert Wenhui Tan.
 I'm a direct Ph.D. student in Gaoling School of Artificial Intelligence, Renmin University of China.

-My research interest mainly falls in foundation models for robotics and multimodal dialogue.
+My research interest mainly falls in robotics and multimodal.
 More detail please find our group homepage: [RUC-AIMind](https://ruc-aimind.github.io/)

 # Milestones
 - *2023.03* First internship in MSRA!